Table of Contents

 Licensing is the central component of intellectual property rights in a SaaS agreement.
 This is because the end user must be issued with a license that specifies how content is to be used during their software subscription period.
 This license should be revocable in the event a customer decides to cancel their subscription or upon its expiry.

-Lastly, a provision allowing for the collection and backing up of data by the software provider to ensure delivery of the service should also be provided for.
-Users should also be aware it is their responsibility to protect the intellectual property rights and data associated with any content created through the software.
+Lastly, ensure you include a clause allowing you to collect and back up data to ensure you can adequately provide the service.
+Furthermore, ensure users are aware of their responsibility to protect the intellectual property rights and data associated with any content created through the software.

 Termination of a SaaS Agreement

-This clause should extensively cover off the criteria under which the SaaS agreement can be terminated.
-It should include provisions for termination for a number situations, including:
+This clause should extensively cover the criteria under which parties can terminate the SaaS agreement.
+It should include provisions for termination in a number of situations, including:

-- there are ground to believe the user is or has tampered with the software;
+- reasonable grounds to believe the user is tampering or has tampered with the software;

 - if the user files for bankruptcy; or

-- in unforeseen or uncontrollable circumstances where the required software cannot be provided to the user.
+- unforeseen or uncontrollable circumstances where the required software cannot be provided to the user.

 Updates to Software

-Another critical inclusion in a SaaS agreement are all the support options and feedback mechanisms available to customers.
-To this end, the contact details and troubleshooting methods offered by the service provider should be recorded here.
+Another critical inclusion in SaaS agreements is the support options and feedback mechanisms available to customers.
+To this end, you should record the support contact details and troubleshooting methods you offer in this section.

-As a last resort, the agreement will allow for litigation, far less desirable owing to its cost intensive and resource-heavy nature.
+As a last resort, the agreement will allow for litigation.
+This is less desirable owing to its cost-intensive and resource-heavy nature.

 Limitation of Liability and Disclaimers

-To further reduce the potential liability, it is advisable to set out the responsibilities you are subject to under the consumer law as well as any guarantees customers are entitled to claim in order to help prevent disputes.
+To further reduce the potential liability, you should set out the responsibilities you are subject to under the consumer law.
+Furthermore, you should outline any guarantees customers are entitled to claim in order to help prevent disputes.

-In addition to this, customers liabilities and indemnities against you as the software provider should be stated.
-This could be for failing to provide accurate information, breaching the terms and conditions of the agreement and other instances of customer misuse of the software.
+In addition, you should state the customers’ liabilities and indemnities against you as the software provider.
+For example, this may be from a failure to provide accurate information, breaching the terms and conditions of the agreement and other instances of customer misuse of the software.
 Another prudent clause to incorporate is a customer’s obligation to pay costs incurred from disputes and that the SaaS terms continue beyond the termination of the agreement.

-Any type of insurance a business has should also be referenced in the SaaS agreement.
+You should also reference any type of insurance your business has in the SaaS agreement.

-A SaaS agreement is designed to be a comprehensive document and as such, software providers should pay careful attention to the multiple aspects of the agreement that set out liability and obligations.
-Failing to include or properly define a crucial clause can have serious legal implications on a business’ risk, reputation and commercial relationships.
-If you’re looking for a specialist IT lawyer to assist in thoroughly drafting a SaaS, get in touch with LegalVision on 1300 544 755 or fill in the form on this page.
+A SaaS agreement is designed to be a comprehensive document.
+As such, software providers should pay careful attention to the multiple aspects of the agreement that set out liability and obligations.
+Failing to include or adequately define a crucial clause can have serious legal implications on a business risk, reputation and commercial relationships.

 We appreciate your feedback – your submission has been successfully received.